 Steps to Plan a Funeral

 While the checklists above help you see what needs to be done when you are planning a funeral or reception, it doesn't tell you how to complete those tasks.
 Work in the following order to ensure you have everything you need to efficiently plan and host a funeral.
 Funerals are typically held anywhere from one to five days after a person dies, but unique circumstances can delay a funeral for weeks or even months.
 Make sure you understand funeral etiquette from the deceased's belief system, and as you complete each step, check it off on your checklist.

 - Notify friends and family members of the death.

 - Choose a burial or cremation method for your loved one.

 - Talk to the funeral home and cemetery you'll be using about what's included in their services.

-- Make a funeral budget that includes how much money you have to spend and a list of funeral costs.
+- Make a funeral budget that includes how much money you have to spend, and a list of funeral costs.

-- Host and attend the funeral.
+- Host and attend the funeral or memorial service.

 - Host and attend the funeral reception.

-- Send thank you notes for funeral flowers and planning volunteers.
+- Send thank-you notes for funeral flowers.